Biomedical Sciences Doctor of Philosophy Degree Program

 Program of Study and Research (60 credits, minimum)

-The course of study of each student is planned with a faculty advisor who takes into account the student's previous preparation; area of specialization, and professional objectives.
+The course of study of each student is planned with a faculty advisor who takes into account the student's previous preparation and professional objectives.

 - Bms 500A Molecular Cell Biology A (2)